pratik2124/PowerBI_Ecommerce_Sales_Analysis/README.md

 ## Problem Statement

-A US Based ECommerce Company want us to create a Sales Dashboard showing
+A US Based Ecommerce Company want us to create a Sales Dashboard showing information of YTD Sales and generate insights for below scenarios:-

++ Create a KPI Banner showing YTD Sales, YTD Profit, YTD Quantity sold, YTD Profit Margin
++ Find Year on Year growth for each KPI and show a YTD sparkline for each measure in the KPI to understand the monthly trend for each fact.
++